Dongcunhui/WL-SVC/README.md

 # Wavelet-Based-Learned-Scalable-Video-Coding (WL-SVC)
 This repo provides the official implementation of "Wavelet-Based Learned Scalable Video Coding".
-This is just a preliminary version, and details will be added later.
+It is just a preliminary version, and details will be added later.
+The WL-SVC
 ## How To Train
 1. use [Interframe EZBC-JP2K](https://ecse.rpi.edu/interframevideocoding/) to get metion vector and mask.
 2. input original frame, MV and mask into python.